Skip to main content

 Our approach to implementing our sustainability commitments in our dairy supply chain focuses on:

-• Supplier Engagement, Monitoring and Verification through the Sustainable Agriculture Initiative (SAI) Platform Sustainable Dairy Partnership (SDP): We leverage the SDP to engage with and build the capacity of our dairy suppliers to strengthen their sustainability management approach, monitor performance and drive continuous sustainability improvements across our dairy supply chain
+1. Supplier Engagement, Monitoring and Verification through the Sustainable Agriculture Initiative (SAI) Platform Sustainable Dairy Partnership (SDP).
+We leverage the SDP to engage with our dairy suppliers to strengthen their sustainability management approach, monitor performance and drive continuous sustainability improvements across our dairy supply chain.

-• Transformation: We invest in on-farm programs in our dairy supply chain to support water stewardship, GHG emissions reduction in line with our science-based targets, and other sustainability objectives
+2. Investment in on-farm programs in our dairy supply chain to support water stewardship, GHG emissions reduction in line with our science-based targets and other sustainability objectives.

 Our Dairy Supply Chain